minhduc304/Password-Manager-Java/README.md

 However, I do wonder if this would reduce cohesion, since a lot of my GUI methods deal with the JSwing components.

+**This is a school project that was developed and submitted in the private course organization.
+Hence, there are only a few commits.**